mongchuan/tp-vc/_explore/05d-career-navigator.md

 ### Leveraging LinkedIn for Your Career ###
 <div style="text-align: justify">
     <p>
-Get insightful perspectives and useful tips to build your brand/profile using LinkedIn amidst this challenging times.
+Get insightful perspectives and useful tips to build your brand/profile using LinkedIn amidst these challenging times.
 "Leveraging LinkedIn for Your Career" is hosted by Mr Hosea Lai, Head of Social Impact (APAC), LinkedIn.
         </p>
 </div>